Olukemi001/Salary_function/README.md

 ## Example Workflow

 1. **Retrieve Employee Data**:
+   - Place the CSV file in the specified path.
    - Run the Python script to view employee details.

 2. **Export Data to ZIP**: